Our Research

 Why should you choose South Carolina for online higher education?

 From affordable community colleges to religious institutions to top public research universities, South Carolina offers something for every online college student.
-One option that stands out as a particularly appealing choice is Coker University, where all online undergraduate students pay a flat rate of $425 per credit, regardless of state residency.
-Coker offers five online bachelor’s degrees in high-demand fields such as business management.
+One option that stands out as a particularly appealing choice is Coker University, which offers online degree programs in high-demand fields such as nursing and business management.

 The Cost of Online College in South Carolina